Khai8388/ImageClassificationCNN/README.md

   - Save data to feed neural network

 **2. Build and train a CNN model**
-  - Load data built in step 1
+  - Load the prepared data
   - Set up CNN model
   - Train the model